kanso/bootstrap/README.md

 # Kanso Bootstrap

-This package allows you to quickly start using [twitter bootstrap](http://twitter.github.com/bootstrap/) in your Kanso project.
-It currently packages the 2.0-wip branch.
+This package allows you to quickly start using [twitter bootstrap](http://twitter.github.com/bootstrap/) and Less in your Kanso project.
+It currently tracks the 2.0-wip branch.

 ## Install